Menu

 Our reception learning environment is set out to encourage independence, investigation, exploration and discovery.
 All areas are designed to provide rich opportunities to enable children to initiate their own learning and develop the learning characteristics that support lifelong learning.

-At St Anselm’s. we use the Early Years Foundation Stage curriculum to plan all learning opportunities and ensure we are covering the following areas:
+At St Anselm’s.
+We use the Early Years Foundation Stage framework to plan all learning opportunities and ensure we are covering the following areas:

 Early Years Prime Areas